stormpath/stormpath-documentation/source/auth_n.rst

 To add an additional SMS Factor to this Account, you send the following request:

-.. only:: rest or csharp or nodejs or php or vbnet
+.. only:: rest or nodejs or php

   .. code-block:: http